>

 We've been singing this song regularly since we named the group after the impudent hero of the ever popular 18th century story.
 According to A.L.
 Lloyd it was derived from an old chapbook tale of The Squire and the Farm Servant and was still commonly known by seamen in modern times, usually in the version Do Me Ama.
 A sailor ashore overhears a conversation between the squire and a merchant's daughter and takes full advantage of his piece of luck.
 These words were collected by Cecil Sharp from Mr William Nott in Meshaw, Devon, in 1904.

 George Withers of Donyatt, Somerset (born in 1924) sang Jack the Jolly Tar on his 1995 Veteran cassette The Fly Be on the Turmut (VT133), recorded by to John Howson.
 This track was also included in 2004 on the Veteran anthology of folk songs sung in the West Country, Old Uncle Tom Cobleigh and All.
-John Howson commented:
+John Howson noted:

 This is a humorous version of Jack on the Shore which was a popular song in both Britain and America although it wasn’t published by many broadside printers.
 The earliest of them was 1830.
 Cecil Sharp collected a version of the song from William Nott at Meshaw, Devon in 1904.
 Bob Copper of Rottingdean sang the song and he knew it as Pull on the String.